damianhakert/damianhakert.github.io/source/posts/2016-12-01-building-gitlab-office-hours.html.md

 With Review Apps, what happens is that rather than you having to do anything, on every single merge request we automatically create a new envionment.
 In that environment, we run a full, live environment."

-### 4:09 Ok, but how do you manage this architecture?

-"Once that branch is deleted, we will automatically destroy it.
-So you won't be bother with having to manage those environments."

 ### 4:57 Time Tracking Beta released for GitLab Enterprise Edition